kunalpanda/DBMS_Final_Proj/README.md

 ## Conclusion

 You should now have everything set up for the project.
+Please refer to Final_Project_Report to follow the development journey and gain additional information.